decretist/Dissertation/Chapter4/chapter4.markdown

 x-axis, and the frequency of *non* plotted along the vertical y-axis, to produce a simplified visualization of the total variation among the three samples.
-Means are provided for context: the vertical dashed line represents the mean of means for the horizontal (*in*) axis, and the horizontal dashed line represents the mean of means for the vertical (*non*) axis.
+Means are provided for context: the vertical dashed line represents the mean of normalized frequencies for the horizontal (*in*) axis, and the horizontal dashed line represents the mean of normalized frequencies for the vertical (*non*) axis.

 ![Figure 0a updated 14 May 2020[26]](PNGs/Figure_0a.png)